LoganJLaDow/LoganJLaDow/README.md

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Hi!
+I'm a Cyber Security and Computer Forensics major at Stark State College with a strong interest in Cyber and Cloud Security.
+I'm building my skills thriugh hands-on projects and professional certifications to deepen my technical expertise.
+I'm actively seeking an internship or part-time position to gain real world experience.

 ## Objective
 [Provide Objective - Remove this afterwards]]